Abimael10/anomaly-grid/README.md

 ## 📄 License

 Licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+See LICENCE for details.

 ---